-But this has been the pattern with every mass shooting with the 2011 Tucson, Arizona shooting as the possible starting point.
-That’s Christianity is being blamed for the acts of a Muslim isn’t what matters, however.
+But this has been the pattern them for every mass shooting since the 2011 Tucson, Arizona shooting.
+That Christianity is being blamed for the acts of a Muslim isn’t what matters, however.
 That the victims–49 dead and 50+ wounded–were primarily gay isn’t what matters.
 That’s this was an attack on the liberty of Americans by a death cult isn’t what matters.
 That President Obama–once again and along with his ideological brethren–is loath to blame the innocent and amenable to overlooking the guilty isn’t what matters.

 And it’s not even Christians who matter.
 It’s Christ who matters.

 All this morning, I’ve seen people assert that the Bible also advocates death for homosexuals–even from Christians.
 In an effort to repudiate this assertion, unlearned Christians assert that Mosaic Law is ignored and done away with.
 But that isn’t what the Man they claim to follow said.